Experience relief from TMJ pain through gentle, safe, and effective chiropractic care at Freitag Family Chiropractic in the Twin Cities.

 Limit excessive talking.

-A custom-fitted mouthguard may be prescribed to help minimize grinding & clenching and promote relaxation of your jaw muscles at night.
+A dentist may prescribe a custom-fitted mouthguard to help minimize grinding & clenching and promote relaxation of your jaw muscles at night.

-Patients with night-time symptoms should avoid stressful activity before bedtime and try to sleep in a "neutral" position.
+Patients with night-time symptoms should avoid stressful activity before bedtime and sleep in a "neutral" position.

 In some cases, stress management techniques, like biofeedback, can assist you in learning how to relax your jaw muscles.